esper-io/console_docs/docs/devices-groups/group-apps.md

 Click Apply.
-The console will display the group command status.
+The Console will display the group command status.